-Minimum water allocations in 2020-21 for South Australian Class 3 (High Security) and Class 8 entitlement holders are now - as of 3 August 2020 - at 81 per cent.
-This has risen from 77 per cent previously announced on 15 July.
+Minimum water allocations in 2020-21 for South Australian Class 3 (High Security) and Class 8 entitlement holders reached 100 per cent from 17 August 2020.
+This has risen from 81 per cent previously announced on 3 August 2020.

 Stay up to date with the latest water allocation information and updates by checking our website or sign up to the River Murray Flow Report e-newsletter.